GenericUK/Rocket.Chat.Docs/5. Administrator Guides/Authentication/OAuth/README.md

 Rocket.Chat supports several different ways to authenticate, beyond the basic username/password authentication.
 Most of these authentication providers require a `clientID` and a `secret`.
 Below are brief descriptions of how to set up each provider.

-These settings are in the `Accounts` setting page under `Administration`.
+These settings are in the `OAuth` setting page under `Administration`.

 ## Facebook